sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/flash_system.md

 The image named with maixpy3 means this image has installed MaixPy3 and its related drivers

 This image file is created by [dd](https://en.wikipedia.org/wiki/Dd_(Unix)).
-It's suggested to use Etcher in Windows OS to burn image, and use Linux Terminal to burn image in Linux OS.
+It's suggested to download Etcher according to your OS to burn the sdcard.

 ### Tina system image